Karim-Elbahrawy/Udacity-Weather-Journal-App-Project/README.md

 ## Table of Contents

-First you need to have node.js, express, cors, body-parser installed .

-* To install node you can download form the wesite [nodeJs](https://nodejs.org/en/) or install from your package manger [nodeJs Package Manger](https://nodejs.org/en/download/package-manager/) npm included

-* Then you have to download dependencies with npm from the command line (installs system wide) :
+To run this code you first need to get nodejs installed on your computer the install the following pakages:

 ```bash
 npm install express